PySimpleGUI/PySimpleGUI/readme_creator/markdown input files/4_Release_notes.md

 * Emergency Patch Release for Mac OS 12.3 and greater
 	* Fixed bug in Mac OS version check in yesterday's 4.60.2 release

+## 4.60.4 PySimpleGUI 10-Oct-2022

+* Dot release to quickly fix the Trinket detection which stopped working recently

+## 4.60.5 PySimpleGUI 21-May-2023

+* Mac fixes
+	* Fix for Input Element not working in no-titlebar windows on MacOs 13.2.1
+	* Change to the 0.99 Alpha fix made in 4.60.2.
+Now only applies patch when running on 8.6.12, regardless of Mac Control Panel setting in PySimpleGUI Global Settings.
+Removes the need for users to disable when upgrading tkinter.
+* Added Intelligent Upgrade Service -  inform users when there are releases of PySimpleGUI that fix a problem that may be unique to their combination of components
+* Change to GitHub Issue GUI
+	* Added checkbox for checking if running latest PyPI version
+	* Recommended using Demo Browser to search Demo Programs
+	* Use platform module to fill in the OS information field
+* SDK Help Window - changed all readthedocs links to use the PySimpleGUI.org hostname for better portability

 ## Code Condition